circleci/circleci-docs/src-api/source/includes/_builds_and_jobs.md

 **Parameter** | **Description**
 ------- | -------------
-revision | The specific revision to build.
+job | Name of job.
+If not provided, defaults to a job named "build". revision | The specific revision to build.
 Default is null and the head of the branch is used.
 Cannot be used with tag parameter. tag | The tag to build.
 Default is null.
 Cannot be used with revision parameter. build_parameters | Additional environment variables to inject into the job environment.
 A map of names to values.